Usmantech125/Fake-News-Detector/README.md

 # 📰 Fake News Detection using Decision Tree Classifier

-This project is part of my **Codveda Machine Learning Internship**.
-The objective was to build a model that can accurately classify news as **real or fake** using natural language processing and a decision tree algorithm.
+This project was developed as part of my **Codveda Machine Learning Internship**.
+The goal was to build a reliable fake news detection system using **natural language processing (NLP)** techniques and a **Decision Tree Classifier**.

 ---

 ## 🎯 Objective

-- Preprocess and combine real and fake news datasets.
+- Combine and preprocess real and fake news datasets.
+- Clean text data: lowercase conversion, punctuation removal, and stopword removal.
-- Convert textual data into numerical form using TF-IDF vectorization.
+- Convert textual data into numerical format using **TF-IDF Vectorization**.
-- Train a **Decision Tree Classifier** to predict fake or real news.
+- Train a **Decision Tree model** to classify news articles as real or fake.
-- Evaluate the model using accuracy, F1-score, and a confusion matrix.
+- Evaluate performance using metrics like accuracy, F1-score, and confusion matrix.

 ---

 ## 🧰 Tools & Libraries Used

-- Python
+- Python 🐍
-- pandas
-- scikit-learn
-- matplotlib & seaborn
-- TfidfVectorizer (for feature extraction)
+- `pandas` – Data handling
+- `nltk` – Stopwords removal
+- `scikit-learn` – ML models, vectorization, evaluation
+- `matplotlib`, `seaborn` – For visualizations

 ---

 ## 📊 Workflow Summary

-### 1. Data Preparation
+### 1. 📂 Data Preparation
-- Merged two datasets: `True.csv` and `Fake.csv`
+- Used two datasets: `True.csv` (real news) and `Fake.csv` (fake news)
-- Labeled real news as `1` and fake news as `0`
+- Added a binary label: `1` for real, `0` for fake
-- Combined title and body into a single `content` column
+- Combined `title` and `text` into a single `content` column

+### 2. 🧹 Text Preprocessing
+- Converted all text to lowercase
+- Removed special characters and punctuation using regular expressions
+- Removed English stopwords using `nltk.corpus.stopwords`

-### 2. Feature Engineering
+### 3. 📐 Feature Extraction
-- Applied **TF-IDF Vectorization** to convert text into numerical vectors
+- Applied **TF-IDF Vectorizer** to convert cleaned text into numerical vectors
-- Split the data into training and testing sets (80/20 split)
+- Split the dataset: **80% training / 20% testing**

-### 3. Model Building
+### 4. 🤖 Model Building
 - Used `DecisionTreeClassifier` with:
   - `criterion='entropy'`
   - `max_depth=10`
   - `min_samples_split=5`
   - `min_samples_leaf=2`
-- Trained the model on the TF-IDF features
+- Trained on the TF-IDF-transformed feature vectors

-### 4. Evaluation
+### 5. 📈 Evaluation
-- Accuracy Score: ✅ High classification performance
-- F1 Score: ✅ Balanced measure of precision and recall
-- Confusion Matrix: ✅ Clear visualization of results
+- **Accuracy:** 99.5%
+- **F1 Score:** 0.995
+- **Confusion Matrix:** Extremely low false positives/negatives

 ---

 ## 🔍 Key Insights

+- Proper text preprocessing (like stopwords removal) significantly improves model performance.
-- Decision Trees can effectively classify fake vs real news when well-regularized
+- Decision Trees can perform exceptionally well when overfitting is controlled.
-- TF-IDF is useful for converting unstructured text into ML-ready vectors
+- TF-IDF is an effective technique for turning unstructured text into machine-readable features.

 ---

 ## 📁 Files Included

-- `Fake-News-Detector.ipynb` – Complete implementation
+- `Fake-News-Detector.ipynb` – Jupyter Notebook with full code & comments
-- `True.csv`, `Fake.csv` – News datasets
+- `True.csv`, `Fake.csv` – Raw datasets
-- `README.md` – Project documentation
+- `README.md` – This project documentation

 ---

 ## 💡 Future Scope

-- Try ensemble methods like Random Forest or XGBoost
+- Apply ensemble models like **Random Forest**, **XGBoost**, or **VotingClassifier**
-- Add more preprocessing (lemmatization, stemming, etc.)
+- Integrate **stemming** or **lemmatization** for deeper NLP preprocessing
-- Deploy the model as a web app
+- Deploy the model as a **web app** using Streamlit or Flask
+- Perform hyperparameter tuning via GridSearchCV

 ---

 ## 🧠 Internship Note

-This project was developed as part of my #Codveda internship under the **Machine Learning domain**, helping me apply theoretical ML concepts to practical, real-world datasets.
+This project was completed as part of my #Codveda internship under the **Machine Learning domain**, where I applied theoretical concepts to real-world, unstructured textual data.
+It strengthened my skills in NLP, data preprocessing, and model evaluation.

-#CodvedaJourney #FakeNewsDetection #DecisionTree #TextClassification #MachineLearning #NLP #MLInternship #CodvedaExperience
+---

+### 🔖 Tags
+`#CodvedaJourney` `#FakeNewsDetection` `#MachineLearning` `#NLP` `#TextClassification` `#DecisionTree` `#MLInternship` `#TFIDF` `#Python`